AkoredeAjibola/Book-inventory/README.md

 Book Inventory Application (Bookie)
 Introduction
-This is a ReactJS and TypeScript project that provides a book inventory application using the ANAPIOFICEANDFIRE API.
+This ReactJS and TypeScript project provides a book inventory application using the ANAPIOFICEANDFIRE API.
 The application fetches and displays a list of books and allows users to search for books and characters with advanced filtering options.

 Features:
 Display a list of books with the following details:
-Publisher
-Name
-ISBN
-Authors
+Publisher,
+Name,
+ISBN,
+Authors,
-End Date
+End Date,
 Infinite scrolling for book lists with pagination.

 Advanced search functionality using:
-Publisher
-Name
-ISBN
-Authors
+Publisher,
+Name,
+ISBN,
+Authors,
-End Date
+End Date,
-Character Name
+Character Name,
-Character Culture
+Character Culture,
 Responsive and user-friendly interface.

-Efficient API handling by combining results from the books and characters endpoints.
+Efficient API handling by combining results from the books and characters' endpoints.

-Getting Started
+Getting Started/Prerequisites
-Prerequisites
 To run this project, ensure you have the following installed:

 Node.js (v16 or higher)
 npm or yarn

 Environment Variables
 The application uses environment variables to store sensitive data like the API base URL.
 Ensure to create a .env file in the root directory with the following content:

 VITE_API_BASE_URL=https://www.anapioficeandfire.com/api
 Note: The .env file is excluded from version control using .gitignore.

 Installation
 Clone the repository: